Yixin-Hu/TetWild/README.md

 - Ideal edge length

-Using smaller envelope preserves features better but also takes longer time.
+Using smaller ideal edge length gives a denser mesh but also takes longer time.
 The default ideal edge length is *b/20*

 - Filtering energy